xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. You'll be prompted to provide the following:

-    1. **Subscription**.
-Use your existing subscription.
+    - **Subscription**: Use your existing subscription.

-    1. **Resource group**.
-Enter the name for the resource group.
+    - **Resource group**: Enter the name for the resource group.
 An example could be `TeamsResourceGroup`.
 Remember that the name must be unique.

-    1. From the **Region** drop-down menu, select `West US`, or a region close to your applications.
+    - From the **Region** drop-down menu: select `West US` or your closest region.

-    1. Select the **Review and create** button.
+    - Select the **Review and create** button.
 You should see a banner that reads `Validation passed`.

 1. Select the **Create** button.
 It may take a few minutes to create the resource group.

 ### Create the service plan